netgloo/benjamin/readme.md

 Benjamin is a pre-configured [Laravel](http://laravel.com/docs/installation) application.
 -->

-In order to getting started, you have only to [install Benjamin](#installation), run composer and [launch the application](#start-the-application) with `php artisan serve`.
+[Install Benjamin](#installation), run composer and [launch the application](#start-the-application) with `php artisan serve`.
 Then you can start to build your website.

 Once installed, you can start [adding new web pages](#add-new-pages).
 You don't have to worry about URLs, they will be automatically deduced by the page's filename stripping out the file extension.

 Client side you will have, out of the box, an instant navigation for each link between your web pages.
 Benjamin will use the `pushState` api to update the URL when a page is changed, but it will automatically fallback to a *standard* navigation if the browser doesn't support `pushState`.

-**Note**: when web pages are directly changed client-side you have to think to your website like a [single-page application](https://en.wikipedia.org/wiki/Single-page_application), this have some implications on how the javascript code is loaded and executed.
+**Note**: using Benjamin you have to think to your website like a [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) since web pages are directly changed client-side.
+This have some implications on how the javascript code is loaded and executed.
 Take a look to the [Scripts](#scripts) section for more informations.

-After you added some web pages, you may want to create [layouts](#layouts) to share a common structure between pages, or you may want to play with [page transitions and callbacks](#page-transitions) if you need to control the switching process from a page to another one.
+After you added some web pages, you may want to create [layouts](#layouts) to share a common structure between pages, or you can play with [page transitions and callbacks](#page-transitions) if you need to control the switching process from a page to another one.
 Also you may need to add a [contact form](#forms) in your website that will [send an email](#sending-emails) when it is triggered, or you can enable the [multi-language support](#multi-language) if your website need to provide more than one language.
 You will find all this really simple and straightforward.

 #### For what kind of websites you should consider Benjamin